syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 ## Expand and Collapse using Keyboard

-TreeView allows to expand and collapse the nodes by using right and left arrows keys.
-To expand a node, press the right arrow key and to collapse a node, press the left arrow key on the focused item.
+TreeView allows the expansion and collapse of the nodes using the right and left arrow keys.
+To expand a node, press the right arrow key; to collapse a node, press the left arrow key on the focused item.

 ## Events

-TreeView exposes following events to handle expanding and collapsing of items.
+TreeView exposes the following events to handle the expanding and collapsing of items.

 * `NodeCollapsing` - It occurs when a node is being collapsed.
 * `NodeExpanding` - It occurs when a node is being expanded.
 * `NodeCollapsed` - It occurs when a node is collapsed.
 * `NodeExpanded`  - It occurs when a node is expanded.

-The expanding and collapsing interactions can be handled with the help of `NodeCollapsing` and `NodeExpanding` events and expanded and collapsed interactions can be handled with help of `NodeCollapsed` and `NodeExpanded` events.
+The expanding and collapsing interactions can be handled with the help of the `NodeCollapsing` and `NodeExpanding` events, and the expanded and collapsed interactions can be handled with the help of the `NodeCollapsed` and `NodeExpanded` events.

-You can also achieve handle expand and collapse operation using `ExpandCommand` and `CollapseCommand`.
+You can also achieve handling of expand and collapse operations using the `ExpandCommand` and `CollapseCommand`.